Warzone2100/warzone2100/doc/BriefAndProximityFormat.md

 Within each sequence, there will be two values:
 - name: The unique view data name ID.
 This will be used as a reference for scripts to invoke to start a video subset.
 - sequences: an array of objects (order matters!) containing variables about each sub-video:
-  - audio: An audio file string that will play before the video starts.
   - loop: An integer between 0-1 to loop the entire video until its audio stops playing.
 Will always display subtitles every frame if set to 1.
   - subtitles: Either a string or array of string translation references that will be used in this video.
   - video: The actual video file to display.
 Note the directory starts at "data/[base|mp]/sequences/".